Mindtribe/MTest/README.md

 to control specific instruments with mtest, as well as determine the minimum instrument timeout (if relevant).
 When adding a new instrument to MTest, one should also create a corresponding test script.
 Functional scripts, such as batteryCycle.py, are template scripts that can be used for automated testing.

+## Creating Your Own Script

+To create your own script, you will need a plain text editor, and basic familiarity with Python.
+Sublimetext (http://www.sublimetext.com/) is one possible free and cross-platform plain text editor, but any plain text editor (e.g. TextEdit for OSX or NotePad for Windows) will do.
+Just make sure that you do not use a rich text editor like Microsoft Word.
+If you are unfamiliar with Python and would like to learn more, you can find a good online introductory course here: https://developers.google.com/edu/python/.
+The following is an example of how to create and run a basic script that uses mtest.

+1. Open your favorite plain text editor and create a new document.

+2. Save this document to a directory as powersupply.py.
+For this example, we'll assume the directory is your Desktop folder.

+3. Add the following lines to the file:

+import mtest #imports the mtest module

+ps = mtest.AgilentE3633A('AgilentE3633A') #creates an AgilentE3633A object named ps
+print ps.get_id() #asks ps to identify itself and prints the id string to the console ps.set_voltage(1) #sets the voltage of ps to 1 Volt

+4. Save the file.

+5. Open a terminal.
+On OSX, you can simply search for terminal in spotlight.
+On Windows, from the start menu search bar, search for cmd and open cmd.exe

+6. Navigate to the directory where your script exists using the 'cd' command

+7. Connect your computer to an AgilentE3633A power supply using the Prologix GPIB-USB Controller 6.0, and turn on the AgilentE3633A power supply.

+8. Run your script from the terminal.
+On OSX, use the command: python32 powersupply.py.
+On Windows, use the command: python powersupply.py.

+9. This is should run your script.
+You should see the following string printed to the terminal: 'HEWLETT-PACKARD,E3633A,0,2.1-6.1-2.1'.
+Then, the voltage of the AgilentE3633A should be set to 1 Volt.

 ## Organization